 Sleeping problems are common when you're suffering from stress, but try to ensure you get enough rest.
 Try not to take sleeping pills for longer than a night or two.

 One of the best antidotes for stress is enjoying yourself so try to bring some fun into your life by giving yourself treats and rewards for positive actions, attitudes and thoughts.
 Even simple pleasures like a relaxing bath, a pleasant walk, or an interesting book can all help you deal with stress.

 Try to keep things in proportion and don't be too hard on yourself.
 After all, we all have bad days.

 Do not be afraid to seek professional help if you feel that you are no longer able to manage things on your own.
 Many people feel reluctant to seek help as they feel that it is an admission of failure.
 This is not the case and it is important to get help as soon as possible so you can begin to get better.

 The first person to approach is your family doctor.
 He or she should be able to advise about treatment and may refer you to another local professional.
 Cognitive behavioural therapy and mindfulness-based approaches are known to help reduce stress.
 There are also a number of voluntary organisations which can help you to tackle the causes of stress and advise you about ways to get better.

 Resources to help you cope with stress

-Download the booklet How to manage and reduce stress.
+Our free guide on how to manage and reduce your stress.